Dental Hygienists' Association

 Faith L. Zimnes, RDH, MS

-Michael Carson is the 2019 NJDHA Gurenlian Leadership Award winner from Rowan College in Burlington County!
+Allyson Prekop is the 2020 NJDHA Gurenlian Leadership Award winner from Rowan College in Burlington County!